 Supreme Court deadlocks in dispute over effort to create first religious charter school

-Washington — An evenly divided Supreme Court on Thursday upheld a lower court decision that invalidated a contract approved the Oklahoma Statewide Charter School Board that established the nation's first religious charter school.
+Washington — An evenly divided Supreme Court on Thursday upheld a lower court decision that invalidated a contract approved by the Oklahoma Statewide Charter School Board that established the nation's first religious charter school, blocking the effort in a closely watched case that posed a test for the separation of church and state.

-The case, argued at the end of April, could have opened the door to public dollars flowing directly to religious schools.
+Argued at the end of April, the legal fight could have opened the door to public dollars flowing directly to religious schools.
 But following the arguments, it appeared that the outcome of the case would hinge on Chief Justice John Roberts, who focused on the level of state involvement in its charter school program.
+The issue of whether religious institutions must be permitted to participate in state charter school systems is likely to land before the Supreme Court again in a case likely to involve all nine justices.

+The legal battle over the attempt to create St. Isidore of Seville Catholic Virtual School in Oklahoma came on the heels of a trio of recent rulings in which the Supreme Court sided with religious families and institutions challenging state-funded programs for excluding religious beneficiaries as violating the First Amendment's Free Exercise Clause.

+In 2017, the high court ruled that Missouri violated the free exercise right of Trinity Lutheran Church Child Learning Center when it denied it grant funding to resurface its playground.
+Then, in 2020, the Supreme Court said that Montana could not exclude religious schools from a program providing tax credits to people who donate to scholarships for private-school students.
+Most recently, in 2022, the Supreme Court said Maine cannot limit a tuition assistance program to nonsectarian schools.

 Oklahoma has offered charter schools within its public education system since 1999 and, like at least 44 other states and the federal charter school program, requires the institutions to be "nonsectarian in its programs, admission policies, employment practices, and all other operations."
 The state has at least 30 charter schools that serve more than 50,000 students, and they received $314 million from the state and $69 million in federal funds in the 2022 to 2023 school year, according to a 2023 report from the Oklahoma State Department of Education.